DavSanchez/nix-dotfiles/README.md

 This repository is a **Nix Flake**.
 To use it, your Nix usage should have the experimental features `nix-command` and `flakes` enabled.
 See the [wiki](https://wiki.nixos.org/wiki/Flakes) for more details.

+0. If you're on NixOS already there's not much else needed.
+Run `sudo nixos-rebuild switch --flake .#<HOSTNAME>` to apply the desired system configuration.
-1. Install Nix, preferably using the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer).
+1. If you're not on NixOS, install Nix, preferably using the [Determinate Nix installer](https://github.com/DeterminateSystems/nix-installer).
 I recommend it because it has some functionalities that the official installer still does not have, such as enabling the `flakes` experimental feature by default, but **read just below**.
     - This installer will suggest installing Determinate System's downstream distribution for Nix, setting certain configs and adding other utilities, all of them tiered to enterprise/corporate usage.
 Vanilla Nix is enough for (almost) all use cases.
 The installer will prompt you something along the lines of `Cut the fuss with Determinate Nix?` to which you can press `[n]o` and continue with the standard Nix installation.
 I hope [they make this *opt-in* instead](https://github.com/DeterminateSystems/nix-installer/issues/1463).
     - You can always install with the official Nix installation script instead, with `sh <(curl -L <https://nixos.org/nix/install>)`.
 2. If you're on macOS and want to use the `nix-darwin` configurations, install `nix-darwin` via switching to one of the existing configs directly with `nix run nix-darwin/master#darwin-rebuild -- switch --flake .#<HOSTNAME>`.